BioPhoton/angular-morse-code-example/README.md

 ## Overview
 Using RxJs to process streams in real-time.
-In this talk you will get a overview over Reactive-Extensions and see it's usage in a live-coding session.
+In this talk you will get an overview of Reactive-Extensions and see it's usage in a live-coding session.

 First you will get an introduction into Rx and it's history.
 After covering the basic concepts and terminologies